 - If your peaches are ripe, cut larger slices.
 If the fruit is not as ripe, cut them into smaller pieces so they bake better.

 - You can leave the peels on the peaches if you like.
 They will soften up as the peach crisp bakes.

 - Canned and frozen peaches can be used in place of the fresh fruit.
 Be sure to thaw and drain the peaches very well before stirring anything into them.
 Be aware that the filling will be softer if you go this route.

-- To make this dairy and gluten free, use a 1:1 baking blend in place of the flour and a vegan-friendly butter.
+- Want to make this fruit dessert dairy and gluten free?
+Use a 1:1 baking blend in place of the flour and a vegan-friendly butter.

 - To make peach crisp without oats, use more flour in place of the oats.
 This will make it more of a peach crumble.

 The difference in the desserts is how the topping is made.
 Crisps are topped with a buttery oat mixture.
 The topping bakes together and forms a "crispy" topping.